AinisALaur/Daily-HackerRank-LeetCode-challenges/README.md

-# This is a repositorty dedicated to daily HackerRank or LeetCode challanges
+# This is a repositorty dedicated to daily HackerRank or LeetCode challenges

 ## Purpose
 I want to build a strong foundation in every programming language I currently use, and this tactic feels like the perfect way